-2.15 It is not a requirement of the SEA Regulations to describe the relevance of policy objectives established at sub-national scale for the Waste Local Plan.
-However, since they provide further context for the Waste Local Plan, those considered of most relevance (e.g. relating to the economy, transport, climate change and green infrastructure) are listed below.
+3.19 It is not a requirement of the SEA Regulations to describe the relevance of policy objectives established at sub-national scale for the ELJWP.
+However, since they provide further context for the ELJWP, those considered of most relevance (e.g. relating to the economy, transport, climate change and green infrastructure) are listed below.

-Table 2.2: Key GLA policies, strategies and guidance
+Table 3.2: Key GLA policies, strategies and guidance

 Key Greater London Authority (GLA) policies, strategies and guidance

 The London Plan (2021)

 Climate Action Strategy 2020-2027 (2020)

 London Environment Strategy (2022)

 Local Nature Recovery Strategy (in progress)

 Accessible London SPG (2014)

 Optimising Site Capacity: A Design - Led Approach LPG (2023)

 Characterisation and Growth Strategy (2023)

 Air quality positive LPG (2023)

 Air quality neutral LPG (2023)

 Be Seen energy monitoring LPG (2021)

 Circular economy statements LPG (2022)

 Energy Planning guidance (2022)

 The control of dust and emissions in construction SPG (2014)

-Key Greater London Authority (GLA) policies, strategies and guidance Whole life carbon LPG (2022) Sustainable Transport, Walking and Cycling (2022) Urban Green Factor LPG (2023) London Sustainable Drainage Action Plan (2015)
+Whole life carbon LPG (2022)

+Sustainable Transport, Walking and Cycling (2022)

+Urban Green Factor LPG (2023)

+London Sustainable Drainage Action Plan (2015)

+Thames Estuary 2100 (TE2100) (2023)

-2.16 There are also a wide range of plans and programmes at the district / local authority scale.
-While such local plans do not set policy objectives that the Waste Local Plan must follow, the Waste Local Plan may nevertheless need to take into account development provided for by those local plans.
-This section therefore also lists local plan documents considered of greatest potential relevance to the Waste Local Plan.
+3.20 There are also a wide range of plans and programmes at the district / local authority scale.
+While such local plans do not set policy objectives that the Waste Local Plan must follow, the ELJWP may nevertheless need to take into account development provided for by those local plans.
+This section therefore also lists local plan documents considered of greatest potential relevance to the ELJWP.
 The table includes plans adopted or that have reached Regulation 19 stage at the date this document was published.
-The table includes document relating to the London Legacy Development Corporation will return to Newham, Hackney, Tower Hamlets and Waltham Forest, by the end of December 2024.
+The table includes document relating to the London Legacy Development Corporation.
+Planning powers for the area covered by the London Legacy Development Corporation will return to Newham, Hackney, Tower Hamlets and Waltham Forest, by the end of December 2024.
 Chapter 3 setting out the baseline of the ELJWP area, draws from these local plans, programmes and policies to highlight future trends relevant to waste management in East London, such as the scale and distribution of each London Borough's housing and employment growth.

-Table 2.3: Key Local plans, programmes and policies
+Table 3.3: Key Local plans, programmes and policies